 “Peter, he’s a fucking chimp!”

 There was a long, pregnant silence.

 Eventually, the former president said, “Well, we certainly act like it.”

 A beep sounded from Peter’s computer.
 It was followed by a flashing square of text:

-YOU HAVE SCHEDULED TWENTY MINUTES FOR YOUR PHONE CALL WITH B. TODAY’S OBLIGATIONS INCLUDE: AN HOUR OF WORK DEVELOPING THE BITE MOBILE, AS WELL AS NINETY MINUTES REFINING THE FUCKRISING.
+TODAY’S OBLIGATIONS INCLUDE: AN HOUR OF WORK DEVELOPING THE BITE MOBILE, AS WELL AS NINETY MINUTES REFINING THE FUCKRISING.